 Make sure you read the Substitutions section above!
 And for more tips on baking with protein, check out my post on the best protein powder for baking.

 And check out this post with more protein powder breakfast recipes.

 - Except for the topping, mix all ingredients until combined.

-- Spray the silicone donut/bagel pan with non-stick cooking spray (to simulate the crispier bagel surface).
+- Spray the donut pan with non-stick cooking spray (to simulate the crispier bagel surface).

 - Pipe batter into pan.

 - Spray top of bagels with more non-stick spray.